-5. Indirect Costs (if applicable)
+INDIRECT COSTS (if applicable)

-Federal Agency:
+Federal Agency

-Rate (.0000):
+Rate Agency(.0000) 0.10000

-Base:

-Total Indirect Costs \$0
+Base \$10,000

+TOTAL INDIRECT COSTS

-6. TOTAL PROJECT COSTS is the total of "4.
-Total direct costs," and, if applicable, "5.
-Indirect costs."
-NOTE: "3.
-Total project income" must equal the "Total project costs."
+TOTAL PROJECT COSTS/EXPENSES is the total of "Total direct costs," and, if applicable, "Indirect costs."
+This field will autocalculate.
+NOTE: "Total project income" must equal the "Total project costs/expenses."
 Your project budget should not equal your organization's entire operating budget.

-INCOME
+PROJECT INCOME

-- 1. AMOUNT REQUESTED FROM THE All grants are for \$10,000. - 2.
+AMOUNT REQUESTED FROM THE NEA: All grants are for \$10,000.

 TOTAL COST SHARE/MATCH FOR THIS PROJECT: Because the National Endowment for the Arts cannot support more than 50% of a project's costs, we require each applicant to obtain at least half the total cost of each project from nonfederal sources.
 For example, if you receive a \$10,000 grant, your total project costs must be at least \$20,000 and you must provide at least \$10,000 toward the project from nonfederal sources.
 These matching funds may be all cash or a combination of cash and in-kind contributions as detailed below.
 Be as specific as possible.
 For projects that include additional partners, indicate on the form the portion of the match that is being contributed by each participant.
-Asterisk (\) those funds that are committed or secured.
+Asterisk () those funds that are committed or secured.

-Cash match refers to the cash donations (including items or services that are provided by the applicant organization), grants, and revenues that are expected or received for this project.
+Applicant CASH match refers to the cash donations (including items or services that are provided by the applicant organization), grants, and revenues that are expected or received for this project.
 Limit your descriptions to 100 characters maximum.
-Do not include any National Endowment for the Arts or other federal grants -- including grants from the NEH, ED, NPS, etc. -- that are anticipated or received.
+Do not include any National Endowment for the Arts or other federal grants -- including grants from the National Endowment for the Humanities, U.S. Department of Education, the National Park Service, etc. -- that are anticipated or received.
 If you include grants from your state arts agency or regional arts organization as part of your match, you must ensure that the funds do not include subgranted federal funds.
 Identify sources.
 The National Endowment for the Arts allows the use of unrecovered indirect costs as part of the cash match or cost sharing.
 Your organization must have a federal negotiated indirect cost rate agreement to include unrecovered indirect costs.

-In-kind: Donated space, supplies, volunteer services are goods and services that are donated by individuals or organizations other than the applicant (third-party).
+Third-Party IN-KIND Contributions: Donated space, supplies, volunteer services are goods and services that are donated by individuals or organizations other than the applicant (third-party).
 Limit your descriptions to 100 characters maximum.
 To qualify as matching resources, these same items also must be identified in the project budget as direct costs to ensure their allowability.
 In-kind items not reflected as direct costs will be removed from your budget.
 The dollar value of these non-cash donations should be calculated at their verifiable fair-market value.
 Identify sources.
 Reminder: Proper documentation must be maintained for all items noted as "in-kind."